 - Chief Quality Officer, Winship Cancer Institute of Emory University

 - Dr. Winer's specialties include HIPEC, laparoscopic and robotic pancreas, liver, and gastric resections, and minimally invasive colon surgery.

 - Assistant Professor, Division of Surgical Oncology, Department of Surgery, Emory University School of Medicine

-- Located at Winship Cancer Institute, Ms. Woodstock is a nurse practitioner serving the inpatient population with gastrointestinal cancers and outpatient population in medical oncology.
+- Ms. Woodstock is a nurse practitioner serving the inpatient population with gastrointestinal cancers and outpatient population in medical oncology at Winship.

 - Family Nurse Practitioner, Department of Medical Oncology, Winship Cancer Institute of Emory University

 - (404) 778-1900